mrloulass/caps/README.md

 - As a developer, I want to create an event driven system so that I can write code that happens in response to events, in real time

 #### ENV Requirements
-<-- Anything that people have to add to the .env on their machine goes here -->

 #### Running the App
-<-- List how to run the app here -->

 ## UML